 Removal of the diseased or dead pulp is known as a root canal treatment.
-In an RCT the pulp chamber is disinfected and filled with an inert filling.
+In this endodontic treatment, the pulp chamber is disinfected and filled with an inert filling.
 It is a restorative technique that helps you keep the natural teeth and prevents them from getting extracted.

 You may require a root canal treatment if you experience:

-Your doctor will use radiography to look at the shape and state of your root canals.
+Dr. Daniel Nickles will use radiography to look at the shape and state of your root canals.
 He will also assess the surrounding tissues and bones for infections.
-If everything seems normal and healthy, he will begin the treatment by numbing your tooth and the surrounding region.
+If he deeems that a root canal is needed, he will begin the treatment by numbing your tooth and the surrounding region.
 Local anesthesia keeps you away from any kind of pain or discomfort.

 A shield made of rubber is used to isolate your tooth from the rest of the mouth.
 This rubber dam helps create a sterile atmosphere for the treatment and keeps the bacteria carrying saliva away from the tooth.
 It will also prevent you from swallowing any kind of chemicals being used.

-Your dentist will drill a hole in the enamel to access the pulp chamber.
+Dr. Daniel Nickles will access the pulp chamber.
 The diseased or infected pulp will be removed using canal files.
-The roots are then disinfected and thoroughly cleaned using water and sodium hypochlorite solutions.
+The roots are then disinfected and thoroughly cleaned using water and disinfecting solutions.
 This helps in killing bacteria and removing the debris.

 The canals are enlarged and reshaped to receive the filling material.
 The interior of the canals is sealed with an inert substance like gutta-percha.
 The exterior hole is filled with a temporary filling.

-If your tooth has an immensely large decay or cavity, you will lose a lot of tooth structure.
-In such a case, your dentist will restore your tooth using a crown.
+If your tooth has an immensely large filling or cavity, you will have lost a lot of tooth structure.
+In such a case, Dr. Daniel Nickles will restore your tooth using a crown.
 The crown will provide your tooth strength, resilience, and an aesthetic appeal.